dbactual/thomaspaine/content/pages/resources/thomas-paine-fights-for-freedom-by-richard-gimbel.md

 ---
-Title: Thomas Paine Fights for Freedom by Richard Gimbel
+title: Thomas Paine Fights for Freedom by Richard Gimbel
 ---
    By COLONEL RICHARD GIMBEL